viridyu/redeunice.github.io/thoughts/synthesis.md

 > 1. In the WGAN, the sigmoid should not be applied in discriminator.
 > 2. In wgan-gp, the Batch-norm in D should be deleted.
 > 3. **try dilated convolutional layer in my model.**

+## 20180405

+> 1. cannot guarantee the contexture similarity between the synthesized and the real images
+> 2. use the variation similarity loss?
+> 3. the contexture similarity can be constrained by watershed filter loss.